phgSW61HS/git-training-bd/3-Docker/2-Basics/Theory/README.md

 In this case, we pass a value as argument in the build command as an `ARG` and then we give that value to the `ENV` as we cannot define an `ENV` in the build command.
 This way you can define dynamics `ENV` variables available to your containers

 In total there are 3 ways to define an `ENV` variable:

-1.One by one as we did above or when we run the container with the tag `-e` and the difinition in double quote docker `run -e "env_var_name=another_value"` or by using a `docker-compose.yml` file.
+1. One by one as we did above or when we run the container with the tag `-e` and the difinition in double quote docker `run -e "env_var_name=another_value"` or by using a `docker-compose.yml` file.
-2.Pass the value from the host which is the same methode as above but without giving a value to the variable.
+2. Pass the value from the host which is the same methode as above but without giving a value to the variable.
 Docker will then fetch the value in the host environlent.
-3.By using an environment file or env_file.
+3. By using an environment file or env_file.

 ![](../pics/docker_env_arg_recap.png)